-While detection systems with low DR are important in understanding and identifying the behavior of interest, in this case the specific botnet, the effect of FPR can be very important, too.
+While detection systems with low DR are important in understanding and identifying the behavior of interest, the effect of FPR can be very important, too.
 In the case of botnet classification (detection), any normal behavior that is mistakenly identified as botnet not only increases the false positive (alarm) rate but also decreases the trust to the detection system.
-Therefore, we analyzed the FPR of the five classifiers, and the effect (if any) of the flow exporters on this performance metric.
-Figure 4 shows the FPR of C4.5 and ANN.
-Because of space limitations, we only present the results for the best two classifiers.
+Therefore, we analyzed the FPR of the five classifiers, as well as the effect (if any) of the flow exporters, on this performance metric.
+Fig. 4 shows the FPRs of C4.5 and ANN.
+Due to space limitations, we only present the results for the best two classifiers.
 However, the trend is the same for all classifiers.
-These two classifiers were also the best
+These two classifiers were also the best performers in terms of minimizing the FPR among all the classifiers employed in this paper on all the exporters and data sets.
+These results demonstrate that the flow HADDADI AND ZINCIR-HEYWOOD: BENCHMARKING THE EFFECT OF FLOW EXPORTERS AND PROTOCOL FILTERS exporter used also has an effect on the FPR obtained for all classifiers.
+On these data sets, the lowest FPRs are provided by ANN using Maji as the exporter.
+However, still some of the FPRs obtained even using Maji feature set are high to accept in practice.
+Hence, in the following, we study this phenomenon in more detail.